 Hubert Juin, Hélène Jousselin, Xavier Longobardi, Chu Teh-Chun, Paris, Éditions du Musée de Poche, 1979

 Pierre Cabane, Chu Teh-Chun, Paris, Cercle d’art, 1993

 Pierre-Jean Remy, Chu Teh-Chun, Paris, La Différence, 2006

-Pierre Cabane, Marc Restellini, Chu Teh-Chun, Les Chemins de l’Abstraction, exhibition catalogue, Paris, Pinacothèque, 2013
+Pierre Cabane, Marc Restellini, Chu Teh-Chun, Les Chemins de l’Abstraction (Chu Teh-Chun, The Paths of Abstraction), exhibition catalogue, Paris, Pinacothèque, 2013